Goga74/software-engineering-test-task-master/TASK.md

 **Author**: Igor Zamiatin

+All tasks are solved, except 2 tasks from "Bonus Points" section:
+- Terraform
+- CD pipeline created, but has some errors.
+I am in the process of solving CD pipeline.

 ### Branch Strategy

 **Note on branching approach**: While creating separate feature branches for each individual task (Task1, Task2, etc.) would be a best practice, this approach was deemed excessive for the initial simple tasks.
 Instead, task references were clearly indicated in commit messages (e.g., "Task1: ...", "Task2: ...") to maintain traceability.